Static Word Embeddings for Sentence Semantic Representation: Conclusion

 \section{Conclusion}

 We propose new word embeddings optimised for sentence semantic representation.
-We extract embeddings from Sentence Transformers and improve them with sentence-level PCA and knowledge distillation or contrastive learning.
-Our rigorous experiments show that our model outperforms baselines on both monolingual and cross-lingual tasks.
-Our analyses also reveal that our method removes embedding components that are not relevant to sentence semantics, and adjusts the vector norms based on the influence on sentence semantics.
+We extract embeddings from Sentence Transformers and improve them with sentence-level PCA followed by knowledge distillation or contrastive learning.
+Our rigorous experiments show that our model outperforms baselines on both monolingual and cross-lingual semantic tasks.
+Our in-depth analyses on word embeddings also reveal that our method successfully removes embedding components that are not very relevant to sentence semantics, and adjusts the vector norms based on the influence on sentence semantics.